 Also, when people really find value in the freebie product, they make a fair guess that their paid products will be worth purchasing.

-Not to mention, how freebie emails are highly effective in creating engagement.
+Not to mention, how freebie email automation is highly effective in creating engagement.

-It depends upon what kind of brand or business you’re in, what you’re selling, and whether you product is software, physical product, or more like a service.
+It depends upon what kind of brand or business you’re in, what you’re selling, and whether your product is software, a physical product, or more like a service.

 Curated Content Email

-The more you engage with your subscribers, the higher the chances there will be for generating sales.
+The more you engage with your subscribers, the higher the chances there will be of generating sales.

 Even then, you have to be smart about it.

 So, send Automated emails that can help your brand to engage more with the customer.
 One of the best ways to do so is by sending them curated content emails.